Joshua Glover | Wisconsin Historical Society

 Enslavers used broadsides like this one to alert people about escapes.

-Abolitionists (people opposed to slavery) led by Sherman Booth stormed the jail the next morning.
+By the next day hundreds of people had gathered at the courthouse.
+Sherman Booth, an abolitionist leader, encouraged the mob to take action and free Joshua Glover!
+The mob stormed the jail the next morning.
 They battered the door to Joshua's cell and put him in a buggy to help him escape.
 He spent over a month moving from safe house to safe house along the Underground Railroad.
 The Underground Railroad wasn't a railroad at all.
 It was a system of homes and people that helped freedom seekers as they made their way to safety.
 Many men and women risked everything they had to defy the Fugitive Slave Act and keep Joshua safe.

 EnlargeA portrait photograph of Sherman Booth.